zinc-collective/compensated/CONTRIBUTING.md

 reports clearly express what was expected and what actually happened.

 But don't let that stop you!
-We'd prefer to hear about what was surprising even if you can't reproduce it or would need help figuring out how to communicate the issue effectively.
+We'd prefer to hear about what was surprising even if you can't reproduce it or would want help to figure out how to communicate the issue effectively.

 If you notice something weird when working in Compensated; please [open a ticket in our issue tracker][issue-tracker].
 We'll do our best to prioritize fixing